apostrophecms/apostrophe-sandbox/README.md

 ## Installation

+We've been using Homebrew to install the Apostrophe dev environment.
+Here's a how to on installing the bare minimum: [Homebrew Apostrophe Install](https://gist.github.com/kylestetz/7771127)

 Run `npm install` to install the required dependencies.

-In addition you must have:
+If you're not using Homebrew or you already have a dev environment, just make sure you have:

 * [node](http://nodejs.org/), of course.
 You must have at least version `0.10`
 * [mongodb](http://www.mongodb.org/) **version 2.2 or better**, on your local machine (or point to another database server)
 * imagemagick, to resize uploaded images (specifically the `convert` and `identify` command line tools)

-Mac developers can install imagemagick via MacPorts.
+Mac developers can install imagemagick via Homebrew or MacPorts.
 Your production server will need it too; it's probably a simple `apt-get install` or `yum` command away.
 Heroku includes imagemagick as standard equipment.
-MacPorts is also a great option for installing node and mongodb.
-Also consider Homebrew.

 ## Configuration